Almost a third (29 per cent) of these British businesses will start life as a pop-up, according to a study by EE.

 Pop-up successes are becoming increasingly commonplace, and pop-ups are growing into larger businesses that operate as both a bricks and mortar retailer and a pop-up, EE says.

-In addition, well-established online-only businesses are increasingly looking at pop-up as a viable way in which to connect with their customers in the physical world, adds the organisation, citing recent high-profile examples as Amazon and Google.
+In addition, well-established online-only businesses are increasingly looking at pop-up shops as a viable way in which to connect with their customers in the physical world, adds the organisation, citing recent high-profile examples as Amazon and Google.

 The Pop-up Retail Economy report